oimilo/suna/apps/mobile/APP_STORE_COPY.md

 #AI #Productivity #AIWorker #Automation

 ### LinkedIn Launch Post
-We're thrilled to announce the launch of Prophet for iOS! 🎉
+We're thrilled to announce the launch of Kortix for iOS! 🎉

-Prophet is your super AI worker that creates real deliverables directly from your mobile device.
-Unlike traditional chatbots that just respond, Prophet creates actual work products you can use immediately.
+Kortix is your super AI worker that creates real deliverables directly from your mobile device.
+Unlike traditional chatbots that just respond, Kortix creates actual work products you can use immediately.

-What you can create with Prophet:
+What you can create with Kortix:
 ✅ AI Slides & Presentations
 ✅ AI Spreadsheets & Data Analysis
 ✅ AI Documents & Reports